ArcGIS Storymap Competition

 Entering the contest

-All entries will be judged by GIS professionals in the State of Delaware based on a rubric.
+All entries will be judged by GIS professionals in the State of Delaware based on the rubric below.
+To qualify for judging, all entries must be submitted by the posted deadline.
+Participants must also complete a permission form.

 Entries must

-• Be “original work by students”, conceived, created, and completed entirely by the student(s) submitting the entry.
-Class projects turned into an entry by one student, and teacher-directed projects, are not acceptable.
+• Be an original work by students that is conceived, created, and completed entirely by the student(s) submitting the entry.

-• This competition is not limited to certain subjects.
-Students can create maps that focus on anything related to Delaware.
-Map submissions can talk about Delaware’s history, education, transportation, civics, famous people, funny stories…all topics are possible!
+• Focus on something about Delaware.
+Map submissions can talk about Delaware’s history, education, transportation, civics, famous people, funny stories, or more.
+All topics are possible.

 • Be a “map-centric” exploration, analysis, and presentation of a geographic phenomenon.
-The use of “non-map visuals” (images and videos) is limited.
+The use of “non-map visuals” (images and videos) should be limited.
 Exceeding the limits means a “progressive reduction in judged score”.
 The limits are:

 • total of up to 60 seconds of video, and